Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Introduction

-To answer these questions, we build mass models for the ENV/LOS using extensive photometric and spectroscopic data for $\sim25$ strong lensing systems \citep{Momcheva06,Williams06,Momcheva15}.
+To answer these questions, we build realistic matter distributions using extensive photometric and spectroscopic data for $\sim25$ strong lensing systems \citep{Momcheva06,Momcheva15,Williams06}.
 We embed a lens galaxy in these models and ray trace through the full three-dimensional matter distributions to generate mock lensing observables.
-We then fit these lensing observables with three different lensing models, which have different methodologies for treating the ENV/LOS, to understand the precision and accuracy of the recovered lens galaxy properties and $H_0$.
+We then fit these lensing observables with models that treat the ENV/LOS in increasingly accurate (but complex) ways, to understand the precision and accuracy of the recovered (main) lens galaxy properties and $H_0$.

-The first method (which we term ``Lens-Only'') neglects mass outside the main lens altogether.
-This approach almost surely produces biased constraints on the Hubble constant, and so it is rarely used in studies that derive constraints on precision cosmology, but it still appears in some studies that focus on lens and source properties \citep[e.g.][]{Calanog14, Hezaveh13}.
+The simplest model (which we term ``Lens-Only'', Section \ref{sec:lensonly}) neglects mass outside the main lens altogether.
+This model serves as a control for our experiments, allowing us to quantify the overall importance of the ENV/LOS for constraining cosmology.
+This approach almost surely produces biased constraints on the Hubble constant, and so it is rarely used in studies that derive constraints on precision cosmology, but it still appears in some studies that focus on lens and source properties \citep[e.g.,][]{Calanog14, Hezaveh13}.